 The Learning Centre tutoring schedules are now live!
-Peer tutors can meet with you in-person (20/50-minute sessions) at New West and Coquitlam campus or via Zoom (25/55-minute sessions).
+Peer tutors can meet with you for 25/55-minute sessions in-person at the New West or Coquitlam campus or via Zoom.
 Choose "Consultation" from the 'Get help with..." drop-down menu to speak to a tutor about your needs.

-Learning Centre workshops focus on academic strategies you need to be successful in your courses and in learning online, led by Learning Centre instructors, English Language tutors and peer tutors.
+Learning Centre workshops focus on academic strategies you need to be successful in your courses and in learning online; the workshops are led by Learning Centre instructors, English Language tutors and peer tutors.

 Learning Plans for Study Skills

-Students wanting ongoing appointments with academic skills can choose to meet with a tutor for weekly sessions.
-The first appointment, called an Intake, will be scheduled with Learning Centre instructor or an experienced peer tutor.
-During this appointment, you will be asked questions about your needs and the skills you already bring with you.
-This information will be used to create a Learning Plan for you to work on weekly with a peer tutor.
+Students wanting support with a longer-term plan for learning strategies can choose to meet with a tutor for weekly sessions.
+The first appointment, called an Intake, will be scheduled with Learning Centre instructor.
+During this appointment, you will be asked questions about your needs and the study skills you already bring with you.
+This information will be used to create a Learning Plan for you to work on during a series of weekly sessions with a peer tutor.